hicsail/zk-ApplePSI/README.md

 ### 🏋️‍♀️ Run the shell script

 Now all setups are done for you to run your Python script inside the docker shell.
-Run the following command in the docker shell, and you will see the Python script,<a <a href="https://github.com/hicsail/SIEVE-IR-Phase3/blob/main/apple_psi.py">    apple_psi.py</a>, generating zk statements and fire-alarm checks the format of the statements:
+Run the following command in the docker shell, and you will see the Python script,<a href="https://github.com/hicsail/SIEVE-IR-Phase3/blob/main/apple_psi.py">    apple_psi.py</a>, generating zk statements and fire-alarm checks the format of the statements:

 ```
 /bin/bash ./run_IR0.sh -f apple_psi